 But though all else seemed secondary for a while, with my gaze transfixed on the small adventures we’d have in Ottawa and Toronto, I’d never stay gone forever, the blog too much a part of me to abandon it without good reason.

 I entered 2014 thinking I knew exactly where my blog was going next.
 I’d just had a kid less than two months before, eagerly writing on the brand-new fatherhood experience and everything I was learning from it.
 I’d written up The 2014 100, my annual list of 100 things I’d like to try doing through the year, looking more optimistic than my list did for The 2013 100 as I better understood who I was and what I wanted.
 Through either dumb luck or all the years of hard work paying off, I was lining up paid opportunities and access to plenty of product reviews — it felt like the year I could finally say I “made it”, one of Toronto’s bloggers making money for their craft, with the potential of calling blogging a “job”.

 But the truth isn’t nearly as simple as that.
 Six months later, my posts are infrequent, my mind’s tired, and I feel like my #BloggerLife’s more confused now than it was when the year began.

 It might be time to take a look at my blogging and figure out what it is I’m trying to accomplish.

 Why am I still blogging?

 It wasn’t always so… complicated.
-Going back to that innocent period at the dawn of 2014, even then I didn’t understand the blogosphere like I do now.
+Going back to that innocent period at the dawn of 2014, even then I didn’t understand the blogosphere as I do now.
 For years, I’d aimlessly competed with my fellow lifestyle bloggers for event invites and free swag, content that I’d gotten my name out enough to stand tall in Toronto — I started the year partying with Ford in Detroit, after all!